miohtama/sane_plone_addon_template/README.rst

 Use `sauna.reload <http://pypi.python.org/pypi/sauna.reload>`_ on UNIX systems to reload your code automatically.
 This will considerably raise your working effectiveness.

+When in development mode, even if not using *sauna.reload* Plone reloads following bits automatically

+* .pt page templates

+* CSS

+* Javascript

+* ``profiles/default`` XML files

+The following code is not reloaded:

+* Python

+* ZCML

 Add a view
 ============

+Views present functionality or content.
+Views can be associated with content types or site root.

 A HelloWorld view example is provided in ``views.py``.
 Feel free to copy-paste around.